-I’ve been a Dallas Mavericks fan – even had season tickets – for nearly twenty years.
+We had Dallas Mavericks season tickets for nearly 20 years.
 Most of that time they were pitiful wannabes…so bad they were known as the “Mav-wrecks.”

-But after watching them win the NBA Championship last week, I realized that they have a lot in common with the wellness businesses that we work with and talk with every day.
+But after watching them win the 2010-2011 NBA Championship, I realized that they have a lot in common with the wellness businesses that we work with and talk with every day.

 Did the Mavericks win because they were the best team?
-Or because Chicago and Oklahoma City aren’t quite ready, and LeBron James can’t handle the pressure?
+Or because Chicago and Oklahoma City weren’t quite ready, and LeBron James couldn’t handle the pressure?

 Doesn’t matter.
 The Mavericks’ll always be the 2010 – 2011 champions.